Home » Computer Guides » Windows Guides » How To Restore The Old Right Click Menu To Windows 11.

 How To Restore The Old Right Click Menu To Windows 11.

-However if you prefer the old-style options menu, then you need to add an entry to the Windows registry.
+However you can restore the old right click menu to Windows 11.
+All you need to do is add an entry to your registry.

 In Windows 11, the context menu has bee redesigned to make it easier to find the most commonly used options.

 That doesn’t suit everyone.
-Some of us still prefer to see the full context menu.
+Some of us still prefer to see the old context menu.

-The old style right click options menu displayed in Windows 10.
+The old right click options menu displayed in Windows 10.

 The new style options menu displayed in Windows 11.